comic art by Charles Flanders

 The Lone Ranger by Charles Flanders

-Not defeated by this, Flanders went on doing comics that were created by others.
+Not defeated by this, Flanders continued drawing comics created by others.
 He took over 'Secret Agent X-9' from Alex Raymond, which he continued until 1938.
 In addition, he continued the 'King of the Royal Mounted' Sunday page from 1936.
 He became the sole artist on this strip in 1938.

 The Lone Ranger, by Charles Flanders (1948)